Mahathir's Bersatu party quits ruling Pakatan Harapan coalition; 11 MPs quit PKR

 However, Dr Mahathir tendered his resignation as the head of government and as chairman of Bersatu on Monday afternoon.

-The series of development followed a day of meetings by political parties on Sunday, which culminated with an audience with Malaysian king and a dinner at a hotel in Petaling Jaya.
+The series of developments followed a day of meetings by political parties on Sunday, which culminated with an audience with the Malaysian king and a dinner at a hotel in Petaling Jaya.

 Mr Anwar conceded the developments to be a betrayal by coalition partners.